AdobeXD/plugin-samples/guides/quick-start-guide/README.md

 If you're curious about what each entry means, [see the manifest documentation](/reference/structure/manifest.md).

-The value of the `commandId` property may be any string; in this case, it's `helloCommand`.
+The value of the `commandId` property may be any string; in this case, it's `createRectangle`.
 In the next section, we will see how this string is associated with the code for our plugin.

 ### 4. Create your plugin’s code